chinamike65/hugo-tuolesi/content/book2/book2en.md

 Both those who realize emptiness and the devas who realize emptiness are monks.

-The Hinayana monks have four fruit positions, including Arahants.
+Hinayana monks have four fruitional positions, including Arhats.

-The monks of the Mahayana Buddhism are bodhisattvas from one place to ten places.
+The monks of the Mahayana Buddhism are bodhisattvas of the ten bhumis.

-Tantric monks are Bodhisattvas, Dakinis, Dakinis, warriors, warrior mothers, and transcendent Dharma protectors.
+Tantric monks are Bodhisattvas, Dakinis, Dakini warriors, warrior mothers, and transcendent Dharma Protectors.

 Four ordinary monks can represent monks, but they are not monks in the true sense.

-The contents of the Four Refugees are very extensive, and even a great Geshe (Doctor of Buddhism) would not dare to say that he fully understands the Four Refugees.
+The contents of the Four Refuges are very extensive, and even a great Geshe (Doctor of Buddhism) would not dare to say that he fully understands the Four Refuges.

-The reason for taking refuge
+The reasons for taking refuge

 (1) Believe in the Three Jewels and understand the merits of the Three Jewels.

 (2) The lower rank is afraid of suffering and the suffering of the three evil realms; the middle rank is afraid that he will suffer from the six realms of reincarnation; the upper rank is afraid of the suffering of all beings in the six realms.

-Four Refuges Why should we take refuge?
+Four Refuges: Why should we take refuge?
 What kind of attitude do you take refuge in?
 For liberation, in order to become a Buddha and save sentient beings, for health, for the sake of success in doing things, it is possible to take refuge for any purpose.
 There are thousands of reasons for taking refuge.

-The real refuge: the lower clerical way is for the next life to have the leisure and perfection of the seven virtues of human beings and heaven, and not to fall into the three evil realms; the middle clerical way is for liberation; the upper clerical way is to become a Buddha.
+The real refuge: the lower path is for the next life to have the leisure and perfection of the seven virtues of human beings and heaven, and not to fall into the three evil realms; the middle path is for liberation; the upper path is to become a Buddha.

 3. The merits of the Three Treasures

 The merits of the Three Jewels are: Buddha's merit, Dharma's merit, and Sangha's merit.

-(1) Buddha's merits Buddha's merits include the merits of body, speech, mind, and karma.
+(1) Buddha's merits

+Buddha's merits include the merits of body, speech, mind, and karma.

-1. The merits of the Buddha's body
+1. The characteristics of the Buddha's body

-The Buddha's body has thirty-two features and eighty sublime features, that is, thirty-two features such as "the wheel of the hands and feet, and the soles of the feet are like the belly of a turtle", and eighty features such as the "bronze color of the Buddha's claws".
+The Buddha's body has thirty-two signs of perfection and eighty secondary characteristics, that is, thirty-two signs of perfection such as "Thousand-spoked wheel sign on feet, Level feet", and eighty secondary characteristics such as the "bronze color of the Buddha's nails".

-The praise of the Buddha's merits recorded in "Yuzan": "The appearance is dignified and dignified, and the eyes are particularly wonderful, like the autumn sky without clouds, and the stars are solemn.
+The praise of the Buddha's characteristics recorded in "Yu Zan":

+"The appearance is dignified, and the eyes are particularly wonderful, like the autumn sky without clouds, and the stars are solemn.

 Nengren is golden in color, and the dharma robes are strictly covered, which is equivalent to the golden mountain top, bound by the clouds.